Mar 03, 2017

 This 2017 version of the Guideline replaces the previous version published by EPA in 2005, but continues to provide primary guidance to EPA regional offices and state/local environmental regulatory agencies for the dispersion modeling component of industrial air quality permitting, State Implementation Plan (SIP) development, and many other applications.
 In 2010, EPA promulgated new 1-hour probabilistic National Ambient Air Quality Standards (NAAQS) for both NO2 and SO2 that the approved 2005 Guideline models were not equipped to handle.
 Although interim memoranda on EPA's SCRAM website as well as needed updates were made available over the past 12 years, it was time for a comprehensive update of the Guideline and for the codification of new features of AERMOD.

-Summary of the 2017 Guideline
+Summary of Changes in the 2017 Modeling Guidance

 The 2017 Guideline is organized into sections providing model overviews, recommendations, and requirements, and sections addressing the use of meteorological data sets, actual versus allowable emissions data, model accuracy, and model options.
 The Introduction describes its purpose, its regulatory applicability, effective date (30 days after publication in FR but delayed until March 21, 2017 by Executive Order of President), and regulatory integration requirement of one year (except for transportation conformity, which has a three-year transition period).
 Excerpts and summaries of finalized components of the 2017 Guideline are provided below.